Skip to content

 Parameters for creation of a public IP address for the instances which need to be accessible from systems which are not part of the Virtual Cluster.

 After the template has been deployed to the resource group a network for the Virtual Cluster as well as an orchestration instance has been created (or the orchestrator instance has been deployed into the specified existing network resources).
 The output of the template shows the public IP address of the orchestration instance (or the private IP address if a public has not been assigned).
 This address needs to be provided to the Schrödinger Solutions Architect in charge of deploying the Virtual Cluster such that log in to the instance is possible from within the Schrödinger network.
-In addition the output shows an URI ("Base_Image_Reader_URI").
-This URI will be required in the next step.

 ./images/onboarding-azure-template-009.png